-Bridle Shiner (Notropis bifrenatus): The bridle shiner is found in mud or detritus bottom pools of vegetated warmwater streams or lakes (PNHP 2010c).
-In Pennsylvania, bridle shiner is listed as endangered and is known to be present in Monroe County; it has been documented in the Middle-Delaware-Mongaup-Brodhead watershed (NatureServe 2009).
-In New Jersey, the bridle shiner is listed as apparently secure (NatureServe 2009); however, this status is expected to change to imperiled or vulnerable (PNHP 2010c).
+Bridle Shiner (Notropis bifrenatus): In Pennsylvania, bridle shiner is listed as endangered and in New Jersey, it is listed as apparently secure (NatureServe 2009); however, this status is expected to change to imperiled or vulnerable (PNHP 2010c).
+The bridle shiner is found in mud or detritus bottom pools of vegetated warmwater streams or lakes (PNHP 2010c).
+A historical record of several bridle shiners shows collections occurred from the Delaware River near the mouth of Van Campen Brook in DEWA (NPS 2008c); however, new specimens were not captured in recent surveys.
+In Pennsylvania, bridle shiner is known to be present in Monroe County; it has been documented in the Middle-Delaware-Mongaup-Brodhead watershed (NatureServe 2009).
 Fish inventories conducted in 2004-2006 included collection of bridle shiner in or near the Upper Delaware River and in tributaries and a pond near Flat Brook in DEWA, near the alignment for alternatives 1, 2, and 2b (NPS 2008c, 75).
-A historical record of several bridle shiners shows collections occurred from the Delaware River near the mouth of Van Campens Brook in DEWA (NPS 2008c); however, new specimens were not captured in recent surveys.
 The ironcolor shiner and bridle shiner have historically been documented in the Cherry Creek watershed near the alignments for alternatives 4 and 5 (USFWS 2008).

 Special-status aquatic species analysis are shown in table 13.